Annie Jones (actor): Career

 In 2010, she was cast in the television movie Underbelly Files: Tell Them Lucifer was Here, which tells of the biggest criminal investigation in the history of the state of Victoria.
 Jones played parole officer Rachel Sanger in three episodes of Wentworth in 2013.
 She also appeared in the 2014 Australian show Worst Year of My Life Again.

 In March 2015, she took part in a documentary special, Neighbours 30th: The Stars Reunite, celebrating the show's 30th anniversary.
 The following year, Jones was reunited with her Neighbours co-star Guy Pearce when she guested in his drama series Jack Irish.
 She also filmed guest appearances in the Seven Network drama Winners & Losers, and The Doctor Blake Mysteries.

 In April 2018, she reprised the role of Jane Harris in Neighbours.
 In 2019, Jones starred as Colleen Cotterill in Seven Network's Secret Bridesmaids' Business, which was based on the stage play by Elizabeth Coleman.
 On 27 June 2020, it was announced that Jones had reprised the Neighbours role as a permanent cast member and she remained in the role until the show's then final episode on 28 July 2022.
 The series was later picked up by streaming service Amazon Freevee and Jones was confirmed to be reprising her role in February 2023.

 Personal life

 Jones has been married to director Paul Moloney since 1989.
 The couple met on the set of The Henderson Kids.

-After leaving Neighbours in 1989, Jones put her acting career on hold for 15 years to take care of her mother, who had Alzheimer's disease.
+After leaving Neighbours in 1989, Jones put her acting career on hold to take care of her mother, who had Alzheimer's disease.
 Jones stated "She had the disease for many, many years and I became her carer.
 Anyone who has had anything to do with Alzheimer's or dementia will know what it's like.
 It's heart-breaking, seeing someone disappear before your eyes.
 Because of that, I had neither the time nor the energy to commit to a long-running series and could only do guest roles here and there."